Tenderstream members celebrate MIPIM awards success

 Jury reveal winning projects at world's largest real estate event

 Tenderstream members 3XN, BIG, and Arup are all celebrating wins at the MIPIM 2023 awards.
-The world’s largest international real estate conference revealed 12 winners, selected by both the jury’s and MIPIM registered delegates’ votes, which were cast online and on site.
-In addition to usual criteria, this year’s jury focused on how projects seek to enhance the built environment’s prospects in line with environmental, social and governance (ESG) goals, based on the six key criteria of sustainability, integration of the project in its environment and community, quality of the user experience, economic contribution, originality of the concept, and architectural qualities.
+The world’s largest international real estate conference revealed 12 winners, selected by both the jury and MIPIM registered delegates’ votes, which were cast online and on site.
+In addition to the usual criteria, this year’s jury focused on how projects seek to enhance the built environment’s prospects in line with environmental, social and governance (ESG) goals.

 The Best Office and Business Project Category was awarded to Quay Tower, Sydney, designed by3XN.
 As the most significant adaptive reuse high-rise ever completed, the pioneering redevelopment redefines what is possible for tall buildings nearing the end of their commercial life.
 The radical sustainability strategy involved upcycling an existing building, retaining 65% of its beams, columns, and slabs, and over 98% of its existing core, resulting in an embodied carbon saving of over 12,000 metric tons in concrete alone.